California Dog Bite Attorney Ready To Serve You

 Determining non-economic damages is much more difficult than economic damages.
 This is because there is no receipt or invoice you can look at to accurately measure the value of mental anguish.
 As a result, every dog bite lawyer in California has a different way of calculating these losses.

-How Our Long Beach Dog Bite Attorney Can Help
+How Our Dog Bite Law Firm Can Help

 - Collecting evidence from the scene;